cyverse-archive/NotificationAgent/README.markdown

 }
 ```

-Once a notification is stored in the `notifications` bucket of the OSM, it can
+Once a notification is stored in the database, it can be retrieved from the
-be retrieved from the notification agent using the `/messages` endpoint or the
+notification agent using the `/messages` endpoint or the `/unseen-messages`
-`/unseen-messages` endpoint.
-These endpoints are roughly equivalent except
+endpoint.
+These endpoints are roughly equivalent except that the latter can only
-that the latter can only be used to list messages that haven't been seen by
+be used to list messages that haven't been seen by the user yet.
+The `/messages`
-the user yet.
-The `/messages` endpoint takes six query-string parameters:
+endpoint takes six query-string parameters:

 <table>
     <thead>